protonemedia/laravel-analytics-event-tracking/README.md

 There are two additional methods that lets you customize the call to Google Analytics.

-With the `withAnalytics` you can interact with the [underlying package](https://github.com/theiconic/php-ga-measurement-protocol) to set additional parameters.
+With the `withAnalytics` method you can interact with the [underlying package](https://github.com/theiconic/php-ga-measurement-protocol) to set additional parameters.
 Take a look at the `TheIconic\Tracking\GoogleAnalytics\Analytics` class to see the available methods.

-With the `broadcastAnalyticsActionAs` you can customize the name of the [Event Action](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventAction).
+With the `broadcastAnalyticsActionAs` method you can customize the name of the [Event Action](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventAction).
 By default we use the class name with the class's namespace removed.
 This method gives you access to the underlying `Analytics` class as well.

 ``` php
 <?php